wasp-ed/moduler/modul1.en.md

 Information about the module:

 This module is intended to be completed in two stages.
 The participants must first prepare individually (1 h) and then participate in a joint physical meeting with the other participants (1 h).
 Make sure that materials and questions for the preparation are available to the participants during the preparation time.
-The joint meeting is led by a supervisor.
+The joint meeting is led by a facilitator.
 At that time, the participants need to have access to some digital device (computer, mobile, etc.) Total time required for both preparation and implementation is supposed to be 2 hours.

 ----------